storybookjs/marko/docs/api/addons.md

 ![Storybook detailed window](./manager-preview.jpg)

 Because Manager and Preview run in separate iframes, they communicate across a communication channel.
-For example, when you select a story within the Manager, an event is sent across the channel, and the selected story is rendered inside the Preview.
+When you select a story within the Manager an event is sent across the channel and the selected story is rendered inside the Preview.

 Many of the addon APIs you’ll read about below are abstractions to help make this communication transparent.